thenhz/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road and driving inversely.
-Data has been gathered even on the second track to be able to feed different landscape leading to a more stable training
+I used a combination of center lane driving and driving inversely.
+Data has been gathered even from the second track to be able to feed different landscape and thus leading to a more stable training

 For details about how I preprocessed the training data, see the next section.